What is ear pain?

 • Mullein garlic oil, which research has found reduces ear pain

-When to contact your doctor
+When to contact a doctor

 It’s best to seek medical attention for your child if: